Do Garment Bags Count as Carry-On? (Answered)

 Are garment bags worth it?

 Whether or not a garment bag is worth it depends on your personal needs and preferences.
 Garment bags are a convenient way to transport and protect your clothing, particularly if you need to bring formal or delicate items.
-However, they can be bulky and may not be necessary for everyone.
+They can be bulky though, and they’re not necessary for everyone.
 Consider your specific travel requirements and whether a garment bag would be a useful addition to your luggage collection.

 Are garment bags allowed as carry-on luggage on Delta Airlines?